 Now that you’ve created a cluster, it’s time to connect your application to your new Kafka cluster.
 Aside from setting your firewall rules, Instaclustr provides a few examples (customised to your cluster) for the wide selection of client libraries Kafka supports to help you through this process.

-- Instaclustr manages the firewall permissions for the nodes in your cluster.
+Instaclustr manages the firewall permissions for the nodes in your cluster.
 Each cluster node only allows connections from one or more trusted IP addresses.
-You can add one or more trusted IP addresses to the cluster firewall on the Cluster Settings page for the cluster.
+You can add one or more trusted IP addresses to the cluster firewall by clicking Firewall Rules from the side bar.

-- Instaclustr provides connection information and examples on the Connection Info page which can be accessed by clicking Connection Details from the Manage Cluster menu.
+Instaclustr provides connection information and examples on the Connection Info page which can be accessed by clicking Connection Info from the side bar.

 The Connection Info page contains a list of your node addresses, authentication credentials to connect to your cluster and a few connection examples for popular clients Kafka supports.

 There are a large number of Kafka client libraries that cover a wide range of languages.
 Instaclustr provides step-by-step examples on producing and consuming messages with Kafka for: